-Mikado Spiel (2016) 6 channel sound, video, wooden box, 41 wooden sticks, acrylic, varnish, 92 min, loop, 174 x 38 x 22cm, ø2.7cm x 162cm each The installation Mikado Spiel conceived for the exhibition Crises as Ideology? at Kunstraum Niederoesterreich, Vienna is one of the site-specific installations from the series Conversations: Hula Hoops, Elastics, Marbles and Sand, produced in different parts of the world.
+Mikado Spiel (2016) 6 channel sound, video, wooden box, 41 wooden sticks, acrylic, varnish, 92 min, loop, 174 x 38 x 22cm, ø2.7cm x 162cm each The installation Mikado Spiel conceived for the exhibition Crises as Ideology? at Kunstraum Niederoesterreich, Vienna is of the site-specific installations from the series Conversations: Hula Hoops, Elastics, Marbles and Sand , produced in different of the world.
 This installation is made out of wooden box painted with acrylic and filled with 41 wooden painted Mikado sticks.
-Listening to the sound of the installation the spectator has the impression that he/she is listening to a conversation between these six children.
-AUSTRIAN installation view, exhibition Crisis as Ideology?, Kunstraum Niederoesterreich, Vienna, Austria (2016) Politicians do.. speak into the microphone.. and I see them on television very often.
+Lister the sound of the installation the spectator has the impression that he/she is listening to a conversation between these six of dren.